buildpacks/docs/src/content/create-buildpack/_index.md

 ---> Reusing ruby layer *** Reusing the ruby launch layer ***
 ---> Reusing gems
 ```

+##### Select Ruby Version

-Next we will update the detect script to check for a specific version of ruby that the user has defined in their application via a `.ruby-version` file
+Next we will update the detect script to check for a specific version of ruby that the user has defined in their application via a `.ruby-version` file,

 Append the following version check to the end of your detect script